Techtonica/curriculum/data-visualization/data-visualization.md

 **Let's make some minor changes to the SVG chart**:

-  - For e.g. in order to change our bar chart from horizontal to vertical layout, we only need to tweak a few attributes using SVG (flip width and height).
+  - For e.g. in order to change our bar chart from horizontal to a vertical layout, we only need to tweak a few attributes using SVG (flip width and height).
 Change the bottom part of the code block to:

 ```javascript
 const g = d3.select("svg")